Ryanglambert/virus_simulation/README.txt

 a stochastic simulation from edx.org

-The two files you want to use are ps3b.py and ps4.py
+The two files you want to use are ps3b.py and ps4.py unfortunately I've still got some fixing to do on the classes "resistant virus" and "treated patient".
+In the interest of time I moved on to the analytical components of the project and opted to use edx's precompiled montecarlo simulation.

 to configure files for different populations / prescription times edit the following entries